Cats in New Zealand: Toxoplasmosis

-Policy

-The Animal Welfare Act 1999 and the Animal Welfare (Companion Cats) Code of Welfare 2007 govern the welfare of cats.
-For biosecurity reasons cats must undergo tests and treatment before being imported into New Zealand and in some cases direct importation is not permitted.
-The Animal Welfare Act deems it to be illegal to abandon an unwanted cat.

 Organisations

 There are numerous cat welfare and cat breeding organisations in New Zealand.
 The Royal New Zealand Society for the Prevention of Cruelty to Animals was formed in 1882 and now has 47 branches around the country.
 Cats Unloved is a Christchurch-based organisation working with cats.
 In 2011 the organisation was criticised for euthanasing cats with chloroform, although it is done legally and is considered to be necessary to address the problem of stray cats, seen as a large problem in the city.
 The animal euthanasia is done on wild and diseased cats and those which were not housetrained.
 There are also a number of Cats Protection League groups in different parts of the country.

 New Zealand Cat Fancy is a governing body for the many cat clubs around the country and CATZ Inc is a registry for New Zealand cats.

 Cats in popular culture

 "Horse" is a cat in the popular cartoon series Footrot Flats.
 It is a large, fierce and practically invincible cat, based on one that belonged to Murray Ball, the creator of the cartoon series.

 Mittens, a Turkish Angora resident of Wellington, became a minor internet celebrity with a strong following on Facebook.
 People from all of the world tried to glimpse him when they visited the Capital as he wandered kilometres away from his home in Kelburn.
 Mittens moved to Auckland in late 2021.